 Introduction to Inductance

-Inductance is provided by “coils”.
-You may also hear them called “Chokes”.
-The unit of inductance is a “Farad”.
+We provide inductance with “coils”.
+You may also call them “Chokes”.
+The unit of inductance is a “Henry”.
 We know that capacitors oppose a change in voltage, but an inductor opposes a change in current flow.
-Inductors are used for filtering noise in a circuit, for tuning a radio circuit, or even to create an electro-magnet.
+We use inductors to filter noise in a circuit, for tuning a radio circuit, or even to create an electro-magnet.
 The electromagnet can actuate devices such as a relay or motor starter.

 With this in mind, there are several factors that affect the inductance of a coil.
 First, the number of turns affect Inductance.
 The more turns you have, the more inductance there will be.
 Secondly, the spacing of the turns affect the inductance.
 The closer the wires are spaced, the more lines of magnetic flux will be cut.
 For this reason, we will have higher value.
 Thirdly the number of turns is important.
 The more turns of wire you have in the coil, the more inductance you have.
 Next, is the diameter of the coil.
 Larger diameter coils will have a higher value than smaller diameter coils.
 Fourthly, is the core of the coil.
 If you have a core with high magnetic permeability, such as a soft iron core, you will have a higher value than with an air core.